kadirkirda/ka-decision/README.md

 - Entropy weighting
 - Critic weighting

-When the "Calculate" button is clicked, all of the calculations are complated.
+When the "Calculate" button is clicked, all of the calculations are completed.

-After that, the "Show Ranking" button is clicked and the summary results are displayed as follows.
+After that, when the "Show Ranking" button is clicked, the summary results are displayed as seen in below.

 <img src="documentation/images/results-presentation.png" width=600>

 Detailed tables of the methods included in the calculation can be saved by clicking the "Save Output Tables" button.
-Each page of the file (in xlsx format) shows a calculation step of a method as shown below.
+Each method's application processes are represented by tables on a different page in the xlsx format file.

 <img src="documentation/images/detailed-outputs.png" width=600>